 A Greater Variety of Options

-When it comes to traditional energy providers, you likely only have once choice—maybe two if you’re lucky—in your region.
+When it comes to traditional energy providers, you likely only have one choice—maybe two if you’re lucky—in your region.
 That makes it difficult to leverage your options and find the best value.
 With a PPA, you can shop around and find a solar energy partner willing to negotiate the best rates.
 You’re generally working with a private company to source a PPA, so you don’t have to deal with the limitations of a traditional utility company.
 Because you have more options to choose from, you can research your options and find the partner that best aligns with your efficiency goals.

 A Straightforward Solution

 PPAs offer one of the simplest ways to gain access to solar energy in today’s marketplace.
 A PPA allows you to achieve your energy efficiency goals without having to worry about how solar electricity is delivered to your facility.
 Your PPA provider oversees every step of designing, building, and maintaining your solar infrastructure, so all you have to worry about is paying your fixed rate.
-Whether your solar solution consists of deploying a system at your facility or an alternative delivery system, you can prioritize energy efficiency as cost-effectively as possible with a PPA.

 What Happens When a PPA Ends?